eldoy/sirloin/README.md

   }
 })
 ```
 Websockets are using through *actions*, the URL is irrelevant.
 Include *action: 'name'* in the data you are sending to the server to match your action.
+Connection handling through *ping* the *pong* will automatically close dead connections for you.
 ```javascript
 // Websocket actions work like remote function calls app.action('hello', async (socket, req) => {